layer6ai-labs/RecSys2019/README.md

 * tree_method = hist [version 1] or exact [version 2]
 ```

-We found that that the AUC and MRR evaluation metrics were closely correlated in this competition, and for convenience maximized the validation AUC during training.
-By re-running the code provided in this repository, we reproduce results of
+We found that the AUC and MRR evaluation metrics were closely correlated, and for this reason maximize the validation AUC to gauge when to stop training our XGB model.
+By running the code provided in this repository, we reproduced results of

 | Model version | # of features | Iterations | Runtime (hours) | AUC (valid) | MRR (valid) | MRR (test) |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|